The Physical Game

 Every other tool wants to measure the child.
 Heatmaps.
 Pace tests.
 Position-fit radars.
 Charts built for the people who weren’t even there.

-Pivot is a private intelligence layer for your child’s football — held in your conversations, tagged into four zones, surfaced when patterns appear.
+Pivot is a private intelligence layer for your child’s football — held in your conversations, tagged into eight zones, surfaced when patterns appear.
 The picture nobody else is keeping.

 Featured pieceThe car ride is not for feedback.